Xujxyang/OpenTrans/README.md

 # OpenTrans
-The paper and code will be release soon.
+This repo contains the code for our paper [**Transferable and Principled Efficiency for Open-Vocabulary Segmentation**]